 How to apply for assistance

-To ensure the best possible service, you should notify the airline of your needs when making your booking or at least 48 hours before departure.
+To ensure the best possible service, you should ask the airline for PRM assistance either when booking or at least 48 hours before departure.

-The airline will notify all airports included in your itinerary.
+The airline will notify all airports included in the passenger's itinerary.

 The airline may ask for further information on the kind of assistance required, the need for transport and use of medical equipment and/or mobility aids, and the need to travel with recognised assistance dogs.

-In certain cases (e.g. during post-operative convalescence), the airline may ask you for a doctor's certificate authorising you to fly.
+In certain cases (e.g. during post-operative convalescence), the airline may ask for a doctor's authorisation to fly.

 Baggage and assistance dogs

-The EC Regulation grants persons with disabilities or reduced mobility an increased free baggage allowance for the transport of medical supplies and/or mobility equipment, up to a maximum of two devices.
+The EC Regulation grants disabled persons or reduced mobility an increased free baggage allowance for the transport of medical supplies and/or mobility equipment, up to a maximum of two devices.